getoutreach/outreach-platform-sdk/README.md

 This package contains documentation and example code for Outreach's public-facing API.
 Please take a look around and when you are ready to get started, please request access by filling out our [API Contact Form](http://goo.gl/forms/RWk35DeZAK).

+At this time, provisioning an application with an application ID and secret is performed by the Outreach platform team, but will be self provisioned in the future.
+When you are ready to get started, you will want to provide us with the scopes required, and a redirect URI.

+The current scopes allowed include the following:
+-

 If you would like more information on our technology or how Outreach can integrate with your existing sales infrastructure, please get in touch with our [platform team](mailto:platform@outreach.io).